Smart tips to sidestep common pitfalls—from budget missteps to rushed decisions—so your Iowa custom home is built right the first time.

 Not all contractors are alike.
 Some are volume-focused, while others—like us—take a more hands-on, design-build approach.

 Tip: Choose a builder based on more than price.
-Look at communication style, build quality, timeline management, and how involved they are during the design phase.
+Look at communication style, build quality, timeline management, and their level of involvement during the design phase.

 3. Choosing the Wrong Lot (or Choosing Too Fast)